crystal-lang/crystal-book/docs/tutorials/01_basics/04_strings.md

    empty_string.empty?
 ```

-The method `String#blank?` returns `true` if the string is empty or if it contains only of whitespace characters.
+The method `String#blank?` returns `true` if the string is empty or if it only contains whitespace characters.
 A related method is `String#presence` which returns `nil` if the string is blank, otherwise the string itself.

 ```{.crystal .crystal-play}
 blank_string = ""